 Quality questions help strengthen the flow of a property conversation.
-Cross selling of services can also happen effectively as part of that conversational approach.
+Cross-selling of services can also happen effectively as part of that conversational approach.
 There are always links between sales, leasing, and property management to explore.
 Good discussions with clients come from personal practice and planning.
+Know that fact and use it.

 Your Conversational Day

-Strive to become the ultimate specialist in local commercial property, and as part of that a highly skilled person in all types of business conversations relating to property.
+Strive to become the ultimate specialist in local commercial property and as part of that a highly skilled person in all types of business conversations relating to a property.
 Consider your skills in these all too common daily events:

 - Door knocking local businesses